particle-iot/docs/src/content/reference/javascript.md

 You pass along the name of the function and the params.

+If the function call succeeds, `data.return_value` is the value returned by the function call on the Particle device.

 ### claimDevice

 Claims device and adds it to the user account